Nightjar LogoSign in

 Does Photoroom distort product details in generated images?
 Photoroom's background removal is generally accurate (93.33% benchmark), but user reviews note occasional edge-detection issues, halo artifacts, and product distortion in more complex AI-generated scenes.
 Nightjar treats product preservation as its primary engineering goal.
 The product is kept accurate first, and the scene is generated around it.
 This difference matters most for products with fine details, textures, or precise colors.

 How much does AI product photography cost compared to traditional photography?
-Traditional product photography costs $50-$200+ per final image, with studio rental adding $1,000/day and photographer fees of $500-$3,000/day.
-AI tools like Nightjar ($25-$50/month) and Photoroom ($7.50-$20.83/month on annual pricing) reduce per-image costs to under $0.50.
-For a 100-product catalog needing 6 images each, traditional photography costs $7,500+, while AI tools cost $90-$600/year.
+Traditional product photography costs $50 to $200+ per final image, with studio rental and photographer fees added on top.
+AI tools like Nightjar and Photoroom are subscription-based and bring per-image costs well under $1.
+For a 100-product catalog needing 6 images each, traditional photography costs roughly $7,500 or more, while either AI subscription covers the same volume for a small fraction of that.

 What is the difference between templates and Photography Styles?
 Templates define the layout of an image: canvas size, background color, element placement.
 Photography Styles define how an image looks photographically: lighting direction, shadow behavior, color grading, depth of field, camera perspective.
 Templates make images uniform in format.
 Photography Styles make images cohesive in aesthetic.
 Photoroom uses templates.
 Nightjar uses Photography Styles.